picatostas/ESS_dg_welder_robot/README.md

 The detection ROI are set in `welder_fsm.py` file in `/dummy_welder`.
 A ROI is a coordinate from where the camera is able to spot a bunch of grids---in the case of the prototype, 6 ROI for 16 grids, 3 grids per ROI, skipping the overlapped ones.

+See description of the FSM used as a draw.io diagram 'FSM welder-laser.xml' in the parent directory

 ### Laser ctrl

 `> rosrun laser_ctrl laser_ctrl.py`